Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 - Profile Page, where users can update their default delivery information allowing for ease at checkout.

 - Order History, from the profile page, users can see the previous orders they have made.

+- Contact Page, where users can view the contact details for the company and contact the company using the contact form.
+Users also have the ability to sign up to the newsletter using the contact form.

 - Log Out Page, where users can log out of their account.